openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-sipclient.md

 When a call is coming in, a green accept and a red decline button are displayed.
 If the call is accepted, a red hangup button is accepted.
+The number or the name (looked up in the `phonebook` property) of the caller is displayed between these two buttons, but this called id can be hidden.

 `oh-sipclient` also supports video calling, playing ringtone as well as ringback sounds and performing DTMF operations, e.g. for doorstations to open the door.

+This configuration is standard widget configuration and stored on the openHAB server, it is therefore shared across all clients.

+### Intercom Functionality

+It is even possible to establish an intercom functionality between multiple MainUI clients, e.g. between several wall-mounted tablets across your house.

+To use the intercom functionality, it is required that each client gets his own SIP account configured.
+This can be achieved by configuring the widget as usual, but setting SIP username & password in the `Local SIP Account Settings`:

+1. Open the UI page with the `oh-sipclient` on the individual client.
+1. Enter `Edit` mode.
+1. `oh-sipclient` will show a button names `Local SIP Account Settings` in the upper right corner.
+1. Insert your SIP account credentials, they are used instead of those stored on the openHAB server.
+1. Insert the SIP address/phone number of your SIP account, it is used to hide your local identity from the call dial.

 ## Configuration